 "More or less."

-As Youko guided her two guests of honor into the Imperial Palace, she addressed their questions about Risai's tumultuous arrival.
-Risai still could not move and was confined to her bedroom in a corner of the Seishin where her needs were being attended to.
+Youko guided her two guests of honor into the Imperial Palace.
+Along the way, she addressed their questions about Risai’s tumultuous arrival.
+Risai still could not move and was confined to her bedroom in a corner of the Seishin where her needs could be attended to.

-"The doctors have said that it's okay to move her now, so I think we'll move her to more accessible facilities.
-As long as she's awake, she should be up for conversation, but don't expect anything long and drawn out.
-The other day, she faded quite badly in the middle of our discussion."
+“The doctors said that it’s okay to move her now, so I think we’ll get her more accessible facilities.
+As long as she’s awake, she should be up for conversation, but don’t expect anything long and drawn out.
+The other day, she faded quite badly in the middle of our discussion.”

-Koukan was waiting for them at the entrance to the Inner Palace.
-She could see Keiki and the Taishi Enho behind him.
+Koukan was waiting for them at the entrance to the Inner Palace, Keiki and the Taishi Enho standing behind him.
 After exchanging greetings, they headed together to the Sekisui-dai in the back quarter of the Imperial Library.

-"According to Risai, it seems that both the Royal Tai and Taiki have gone missing."
+“According to Risai, both the Imperial Tai and Taiki have gone missing.”

-"So it seems," agreed Shouryuu, the Royan En, as he sat down.
-"We have made repeated searches, but there is no taika on Mr. Hou.
+“So it would appear,” agreed Shouryuu as he sat down.
+“We have made repeated searches, but there is no Taika on Mt.
+Hou.
 That means Taiki is not dead.
-Seeing that the Phoenix has not cried out, I believe the Royal Tai is still alive as well.
-The general opinion, according to the refugees from Tai, is that there was a coup d'etat.
-That certainly seems the most likely possibility."
+Because the Phoenix has not cried out, the Imperial Tai must still be alive as well.
+The general opinion, according to refugees from Tai, is that there was a coup d’etat.
+For now, that’s the most likely possibility.”

-"That would agree with Risai's explanations.
-The Royal Tai left the capital to suppress an uprising and wasn't heard from again.
-But the details are still up in the air."
+“It would agree with Risai’s explanations.
+The Imperial Tai left the capital to suppress an uprising and wasn’t heard from again.
+But hard facts remain hard to pin down.”

-"Something happened as he departed for the front.
-He's not dead, but neither is he safe.
+“Something happened as he departed for the front.
+He’s not dead, but neither is he safe.
 Perhaps he was taken captive, or was being stalked by assassins and had to lie low.
-In any case, the rebels have Tai under their thumb and the Royal Tai is not in the position to strike back at them and reclaim the throne.
-But what about Taiki?"
+In any case, the rebels have Tai under their thumb.
+The Imperial Tai is not in the position to strike back at them and reclaim the throne.
+But what about Taiki?”

-"The details are similarly unclear, but his whereabouts are also unknown.
-For some reason, a shoku--a meishoku--is said to have occurred in the vicinity of the Royal Palace.
-Hakkei Palace reportedly sustained heavy damage."
+“The details are similarly unclear.
+His whereabouts are also unknown.
+For some reason, a shoku—a meishoku—is said to have occurred in the vicinity of the Imperial Palace.
+Hakkei Palace reportedly sustained heavy damage.”

 "A meishoku?"
 Rokuta said in a startled voice.
 A grave expression clouded his face.